Awyssa/CornHub/README.md

 ## Known or suspected bugs
 One or two images from the database don’t load Scrollbars may not stay hidden on Firefox
-Default germination temperature is not the same on PlantShow as it is on NewPlant
+Default germination temperature is not the same on PlantShow as it is on NewPlant.

 ## Blockers

 We did have to abandon profile images for the user, as we were unable to get our requests to Cloudinary to work as intended; however, we also realised we didn’t have much of a need for this feature in the first place
 Deployment to Heroku resulted in the PlantShow page remaining blank unless the user was logged in.
-Eventually we figured out that we needed to refactor our GET request for the current user, so that the app wouldn’t hang if local storage was empty
+Eventually we figured out that we needed to refactor our GET request for the current user, so that the app wouldn’t hang if local storage was empty.

 ## Wins